khaueviana/dotnet-async-throttling/README.md

 # dotnet-async-throttling

-The goal is to find the fastest way to perform multiple tasks in parallel using throttling.
+The purpose of this benchmark is to find the fastest way to perform multiple tasks in parallel using throttling.

 ## Scenarios with Throttling